 And now that her husband, now King Charles III, has ascended the throne following the death of his mother, her royal title has received a major upgrade.
 The former Duchess of Cornwall is now officially referred to as Her Majesty The Queen Consort, per the late Queen Elizabeth II's wishes.

 Not only is Camilla a skilled horseback rider, but she also loves all animals.
 Especially dogs - just like her late mother-in-law.
 So, of course, she adopts and doesn't shop.
 Back in 2011, she welcomed her first rescue, a Jack Russel Terrier puppy named Beth.
 She loved her so much she adopted another in 2012 named Bluebell.

 Her admiration for these adorable canines extends outside of her home.
 In fact, the Queen Consort is a sponsor and active member of the charity Medical Detection Dogs.
 In 2019, she visited puppies and their trainers to help open up the new facility.

 Beyond helping out rescue dogs in shelters, Camilla is also constantly giving a helping hand to other charities.
 Ever since 2005, when she officially married into the Royal family, she has become a patron - and even a president - of nearly 90 charities!
 Now that's impressive.

 From supporting victims of rape and sexual abuse, and domestic violence to helping charities for health, literacy, food, animals, heritage, and the arts, Camilla has done it all.
-She even inherited a few from The Queen, such as Barnardo's, Battersea Dogs & Cats Home, and The Royal School of Needlework.
+She even inherited a few from the late Queen Elizabeth II, such as Barnardo's, Battersea Dogs & Cats Home, and The Royal School of Needlework.